 The county of Middlesex disappeared, mostly into Greater London, with odd bits going into other surrounding counties.
 The name Middlesex lives on as a postal district and the name of a county cricket club.

-So, rather appropriately some might say, Tottenham only became part of London in 1965, on the (rather appropriate) date of April 1st.
+So Tottenham only became part of London in 1965, on the (rather appropriate) date of April 1st.
 What this means of course is that they’ve never won the League as a London club, and Arsenal were the first London club to do the Double!
 And also the second and third.

-To emphasise that last point, here’s the Wikipedia page for the Municipal Borough of Tottenham that features a map titled “Tottenham within Middlesex in 1961”.
-I’ve added this as at least one Spurs fan seemed to think that when Tottenham became a borough in the 1890s it stopped being part of Middlesex.
-No such luck for him, as the status of Tottenham could not get it out of Middlesex and into the capital with Arsenal for another 70 years.And Exhibit B, Jimmy Greaves’ contract from when he signed for Spurs in 1961.
+To emphasise that last paragraph, here’s the Wikipedia page for the Municipal Borough of Tottenham that features a map titled “Tottenham within Middlesex in 1961”.
+I’ve added this as at least one Spurs fan in the comments below seemed to think that when Tottenham became a borough in the 1890s it stopped being part of Middlesex.
+No such luck for him, as Tottenham could not get out of Middlesex and into the capital with Arsenal for another 70 years.And Exhibit B, Jimmy Greaves’ contract from when he signed for Spurs in 1961.
 As you can see it plainly states that Tottenham is in Middlesex.

 After I’d written this another Spurs fan materialised to claim (see comments) that Tottenham has been part of London since 1857!
 Obviously he is wrong.
 It is true that the ‘London postal district’, which included everything within about 12 miles of St Paul’s, was instigated in 1857, but that was just for the Post Office.
 It included Tottenham, but also various places that were and still remain in Surrey and other counties.
 Nothing whatsoever to do with when any boundaries changed or new administrations were formed.
 Straw-clutching.
 If straw-clutching were an Olympic event the Totts would win every time.